BA Classical Civilisation

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- the transferable/key/generic skills necessary for employment related to the area(s) studied; - the exercise of initiative and personal responsibility;- the deployment of decision making skills in complex and unpredictable situations;- the communication of information, ideas, problems and solutions in a variety of ways to a variety of audiences;- the ability to undertake appropriate further training of a professional or equivalent nature.This may typically include, to an extent commensurate with the level of study: - independence of thought; - capacity for critical reflection; - capacity for critical judgement; - ability to gather, memorise, organise and deploy information; - ability to extract key elements from data and identify and solve associated problems;- ability to select and apply appropriate methodologies; - ability to engage in analytical and evaluative thinking; - ability to engage in lateral thinking;- ability to marshal argument; - ability to present material orally; - ability to present material in written form; - ability to work with others; - ability to work under pressure and meet deadlines; - basic IT skills.
+Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- qualities and transferable skills necessary for employment and skills necessary for the exercising of personal responsibility and decision making.These may typically include, to an extent commensurate with the level of study:- independence of thought; - capacity for critical reflection and critical judgement; - ability to gather, memorise, organise and deploy information and to extract key elements from data and identify and solve associated problems; - ability to select and apply appropriate methodologies; - ability to engage in analytical and evaluative thinking, lateral thinking and to marshal argument; - ability to present material orally and in written form; - ability to work with others, under pressure and to meet deadlines; - basic IT skills.